-Depending on which car rental firm you use, all drivers must be at least 21 or 23 years old and have held a valid driving licence for at least 2 or 3 years.
+Depending on which car rental firm you use, all drivers must be at least 21 years old and have held a valid driving licence for at least 2 or 3 years.

 The road system is well maintained but you should still be vigilant.
 Some rural roads can be narrow and winding, and there is even a timed traffic road where traffic is restricted to alternate directions according to a set timetable!

 Various international car rental firms have offices at Tontouta International Airport.
 You’ll find a list of car rental firms at www.aeroports.cci.nc.

 The car rental firms also have offices in Nouméa.
 And if you’re planning a trip to one of the Loyalty Islands or the Isle of Pines, you won’t have any trouble finding car rentals on the spot.